ArisenVendetta/LogViewer/README.md

 }
 ```

 A more in-depth example can be found in the LogViewerExample project (included with the source code), which demonstrates how to use the LogViewer in a WPF application.

----

-## License

-This project is intended to be open source, but a specific license has not yet been chosen.
-If you have questions or suggestions about licensing, please open an issue or discussion.